Key takeaways

 Which team agent has the broadest capabilities?

 Claude in Slack with cowork mode covers the widest range — product planning, research, coding, writing, and cross-functional collaboration.
+Dust and Glean lead on company-knowledge-grounded agents at scale.

 Can non-engineers use team agents?

-Which team agent is open source?
+Which team agent platforms are open source?

 Related: For individual AI assistants (email, calendar, personal productivity), see Personal Agents Platforms Compared.
+For coding-first agent platforms, see Cloud Coding Agent Platforms and Foundation Lab Coding Agents.

 Executive Summary